After raving about cosmeceuticals a few days ago, I thought I should probably get into more detail about what the heck they are.

 According to the FDA, a cosmetic is anything “intended for cleansing, beautifying, promoting attractiveness, or altering the appearance.”

-Cosmeceuticals can actually affect the way skin cells work, and can actually reduce hyperpigmentation or wrinkles.
+Cosmeceuticals can affect the way skin cells work.
+They do things like reducing hyperpigmentation or wrinkles.

 Cosmetics usually use ingredients with big molecular structures.
 So big, they can’t penetrate skin.
 They simply rest on its surface.
 Even when they can get through, they only get through the top layers, which are made of dead cells.